 OSE's work on climate is focused in the following areas:

-OSE conducts a community greenhouse gas inventory every three to four years.
-The 2012 inventory will be completed this spring.
+OSE conducts a community greenhouse gas inventory every two to three years.

 Municipal Operations Inventory